Sipho1992/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-Adding execute permission to an owner
-6-Adding permissions to owner and group and reading permission to users Adding execute permission to owner and group owner and other users
+6-Adding permissions to owner and group and reading permission to users Adding execute permission to owner and group owner and other users 8-Seting execute permission to a file, no owner, no group owner permission, but user permission allowed